-- 1. In density areas of 20dw/Ha and 25dw/Ha, manor homes may only be located on corner lots. - 2.
-Residential flat buildings are to: - · be located on sites with a minimum street frontage of 30m, and - have direct frontage to an area of the public domain (including streets and public parks), and - not adversely impact upon the existing or future amenity of any adjoining land upon which residential development is permitted with respect to overshadowing impact, privacy impact or visual impact. - 3.
-All residential flat buildings are to be consistent with: - the guidelines and principles outlined in SEPP No. 65 Residential Flat Development; and - the primary controls set out in Table 4-10, which take precedence over the above where there is any inconsistency. - 4.
+- In areas with a minimum residential density of 20dw/Ha and 25dw/Ha, manor homes may only be located on corner lots. - 2.
+Residential flat buildings are to: - 3. be located on sites with a minimum street frontage of 30m,and - 4. have direct frontage to an area of the public domain (including streets and public parks), and - not adversely impact upon the existing or future amenity of any adjoining land upon which residential development is permitted with respect to overshadowing impact, privacy impact or visual impact. - 6.
+All residential flat buildings are to be consistent with: - 7. the guidelines and principles outlined in SEPP No. 65 Residential Flat Development; and - 8. the primary controls set out in Table 4-10, which take precedence over the above where there is any inconsistency. - 9.
 In all residential flat building developments containing 10 dwellings or more, a minimum of 10% of all apartments are to be designed to be capable of adaptation for access by people with all levels of mobility.
-Dwellings must be designed in accordance with the Australian Adaptable Housing Standard (AS 4299-1995), which includes 'pre-adaptation' design details to ensure visitability is achieved. - 5.
+Dwellings must be designed in accordance with the Australian Adaptable Housing Standard (AS 4299-1995), which includes 'pre-adaptation' design details to ensure visibility is achieved. - 10.
 Where possible, adaptable dwellings are to be located on the ground floor.
 Dwellings located above the ground level of a building may only be provided as adaptable dwellings where lift access is available within the building.
-The lift access must provide access from the basement to allow access for people with disabilities. - 6.
-The development application must be accompanied by certification from an accredited Access Consultant confirming that the adaptable dwellings are capable of being modified, when required by the occupant, to comply with the Australian Adaptable Housing Standard (AS 4299-1995). - 7.
-Car parking and garages allocated to adaptable dwellings must comply with the requirements of Australian Standards for disabled parking spaces. - 8.
-A landscape plan is to be submitted with every application for residential flat buildings.
+The lift access must provide access from the basement to allow access for people with disabilities. - 11.
+The development application must be accompanied by certification from an accredited Access Consultant confirming that the adaptable dwellings are capable of being modified, when required by the occupant, to comply with the Australian Adaptable Housing Standard (AS 4299-1995). - 12.
+Car parking and garages allocated to adaptable dwellings must comply with the requirements of Australian Standards for disabled parking spaces. - 13.
+A landscape plan is to be submitted with every application for residential flat buildings, in accordance with Appendix X - Landscape Design Principles and Submission Requirements. - 13.
+Manor Homes are to be consistent with the Low Rise Medium Density Guide for development applications.